Make Him Feel Welcome with Chic Points

 Well, to be perfectly honest, and it is probably not PC, and it promotes what Idi Amin says reinforces an unhealthy and unrealistic body type, but OMG, I wish i looked like one of them!!posted about 1 year ago

 Yeah I think it’s great that you don’t hire people who are unheathly, it’s helping the models and society.

 I’m personally sick of it.
 They looked ok for a while and then in the 90s the whole skinny thing started to get out of hand.
 I get how models usually have naturally high metabolisms and are tall so they are skinny without dieting, but the modeling norm nowadays is so extreme that even these people have to diet and take drugs to fit into the standards.
 I just can’t relate to seeing a tall sickly thing on the catwalk or in magazines anymore-I will never be close to that nor do I want to, and I certainly can’t relate to the clothes of someone whose body type is so far from mine.

-Fortunately, there’s been a real backlash the past couple of years and I think I’ve been seeing some more natural-looking people in magazines.posted 11 months ago
+Fortunately, there’s been a real backlash the past couple of years and I think I’ve been seeing some more natural-looking people in magazines.posted about 1 year ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When TheQueenofJackets reaches 200 Chic Points, she will be in the Style Council!